mem48/geocompr/main.md

 #> POINT(1 3)
 ```

-In most cases, the `sfc` object contains objects of identical geometry type.
+In most cases, an `sfc` object contains objects of identical geometry type.
-Therefore, when we combine `sfg` objects of a polygon type we would get `sfc` with a polygon type, and a collection of multilinestring would result into `sfc` of a multilinestring type:
+Therefore, when we combine `sfg` objects of a polygon type we would get `sfc` of a polygon type, and a collection of multilinestring would result into `sfc` of a multilinestring type:

 ```r